Keyboard shortcuts

 How capOS goes from “boots in QEMU” to “boots on a real cloud VM” (GCP, AWS, Azure).
 This covers the hardware abstraction infrastructure missing between the current QEMU-only kernel and real x86_64 hardware, plus the build system changes needed to produce deployable images.

-Depends on: Kernel Networking Smoke Test (for PCI enumeration), Stage 5 (for LAPIC timer), Stage 7 / SMP proposal Phase A (for LAPIC init).
+Depends on: Kernel Networking Smoke Test (for PCI enumeration), Stage 5 (for timer history), Stage 7 / SMP proposal Phase C (for LAPIC timer and IPI).

-Complements: Networking proposal (extends virtio-net to cloud NICs), Storage proposal (extends virtio-blk to NVMe), SMP proposal (LAPIC infrastructure shared).
+Complements: Networking proposal (extends virtio-net toward cloud NICs), Storage proposal (extends local block-device work toward virtio-scsi and NVMe), SMP proposal (LAPIC timer/IPI infrastructure shared, with x2APIC tracked as a later backend).

 Current State